StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 >
 > You can grant and revoke privileges by using [GRANT](../../sql-reference/sql-statements/account-management/GRANT.md) and [REVOKE](../../sql-reference/sql-statements/account-management/REVOKE.md).

-[Switch to a Hive Catalog and a database in it](#switch-to-an-iceberg-catalog-and-a-database-in-it), and then use the following syntax to create a Hive table in that database.
+[Switch to an Iceberg catalog and a database in it](#switch-to-an-iceberg-catalog-and-a-database-in-it), and then use the following syntax to create a Hive table in that database.

 ### Syntax